Can I Keep My Apartment In Chapter 7?

 Should I Keep My Apartment In Chapter 7?

 Sometimes, rather than ask “Can I keep my apartment in Chapter 7,” you want to ask “SHOULD I keep my apartment in Chapter 7?”
 When you’re filing Chapter 7, it’s a good time to reconsider your housing situation.
-Sometimes the cost of your monthly rent is prohibitive and the only reason you’re still paying it is because you’re afraid of breaking the lease.
+Sometimes the cost of your monthly rent is prohibitive and the only reason you’re still paying it is that you’re afraid of breaking the lease.
 If that’s the case, Chapter 7 gives you the opportunity to walk away from the contract.
 If you do walk away from the apartment contract, any unpaid rents are discharged in bankruptcy.
 This is called Rejection Of The Lease.

 Rejection Of The Lease

 Rejecting a lease in Chapter 7 starts by listing the lease on Schedule G. You then simply check the box indicating you would like to reject the lease.
-This means that you want any unpaid rents treated as unsecured debt, and discharged in the bankruptcy.
+This means that you want any unpaid rents treated as unsecured debt, and discharged in bankruptcy.
 Keep in mind your security deposit can be held by the landlord to offset unpaid rents; however, the landlord will not be entitled to anything else from you.

 Vacating The Premises